 RGA Reinsurance is the primary subsidiary of the Company subject to Regulation XXX.
 In order to manage the effect of Regulation XXX on its statutory financial statements, RGA Reinsurance has retroceded a majority of Regulation XXX reserves to unaffiliated and affiliated unlicensed reinsurers and special purpose reinsurers, or captives.
 RGA Reinsurance's statutory capital may be significantly reduced if the unaffiliated or affiliated reinsurer is unable to provide the required collateral to support RGA Reinsurance's statutory reserve credits and RGA Reinsurance cannot find an alternative source for the collateral.
-New NAIC requirements for life insurers using special purpose reinsures are now in place.
-While RGA Reinsurance's current reserve financing arrangements using special purpose reinsurers or "captive reinsurers" are permitted to remain in place, the new rules will place limitations on RGA Reinsurance's ability to utilize captive reinsurers to finance reserve growth related to future business.
+New NAIC requirements for life insurers using special purpose reinsurers' are permitted to remain in place.
+While RGA Reinsurance's current reserve financing arrangements using special purpose reinsurers' are permitted to remain in place, the new rules will place limitations on RGA Reinsurance's ability to utilize captive reinsurers to finance reserve growth related to future business.
 Such limitations could cause the Company to utilize alternative financing methods, which may be more expensive than financing methods used in the past.

 RGA Reinsurance, Chesterfield Re, Parkway Re, Rockwood Re, Castlewood Re and RCM prepare statutory financial statements in conformity with accounting practices prescribed or permitted by the State of Missouri.
 Timberlake Re prepares statutory financial statements in conformity with accounting practices prescribed or permitted by the State of South Carolina.
-Both states require domestic insurance companies to prepare their statutory financial statements in accordance with the NAIC Accounting Practices and Procedures manual subject to any deviations permitted by each state's insurance commissioner.
+Aurora National prepares its statutory financial statements in conformity with accounting practices prescribed or permitted by the State of California.
+Each of these states require domestic insurance companies to prepare their statutory financial statements in accordance with the NAIC Accounting Practices and Procedures manual subject to any deviations permitted by each state's insurance commissioner.
 The Company's non-U.S. subsidiaries are subject to the regulations and reporting requirements of their respective countries of domicile.